axibase/atsd-collectd-plugin/write_atsd.md

   </Aggregation>
 </Plugin>

+# The following configuration collects data for all filesystems: the number of free, reserved and used inodes is reported in addition to the usual metrics, the values are relative percentage.
 <Plugin df>
     IgnoreSelected true
     ReportInodes true
     ValuesPercentage true
 </Plugin>

+# The following configuration collects performance statistics of all hard-disks and, where supported, partitions.
 <Plugin disk>
     IgnoreSelected true
 </Plugin>

+# The following configuration collects information about the traffic, packets per second and errors of all interfaces.
 <Plugin interface>
     IgnoreSelected true
 </Plugin>

+# The following configuration sets the log-level and the file to write log messages to; all lines are prefixed by the severity of the log message and by the current time.
 <Plugin logfile>
     LogLevel info
     File "/var/log/collectd.log"